Certificate of Excellence

 Pandawa is a high quality left that is fast and powerful.
 There is also a right hander, but be careful taking the right off the peak, as the paddle back can be grinding.

-Most reef breaks are best at mid-tide but the reef as Pandawa is formed higher than any other reef in Bali.
+Most reef breaks are best at mid-tide, but the reef at Pandawa is formed higher than any other reef in Bali.
 Pandawa is best at high tide, and will break on the biggest spring high tides.
-It is surfable at low tide but it is experts only as it breaks so fast and shallow.
+It is surfable at low tide but it is experts only, as it breaks so fast and shallow.

-When Pandawa is double overhead plus it breaks almost like teahupoo.
-It was called timbers due to the crashing sound the wave makes.
+When Pandawa is double overhead plus, it breaks almost like Teahupoo.
+It was called Timbers due to the crashing sound the wave makes.
 There is always a strong current and the wave is best around head to head and a half high.
-There is also always a pack of hungry surfers here so it’s not easy to get a set wave.
+There is also always a pack of hungry surfers here, so it is not easy to get a set wave.
 Sitting on the inside nearest to the channel can be the best tactic to get a wave here.

 The road to Pandawa beach